Looking for affordable health coverage? Here are four ways you can get covered:

 Trust me, you have the time to save THOUSANDS OF DOLLARS.
 Things actually got done BEFORE there was an internet. #StrangeButTrue #TrustFall #IWillCatchYou

-thetruth66 asked: Obama does nothing for the middle class an we will be paying for others health care.
+thetruth66 said: Obama does nothing for the middle class an we will be paying for others health care.
 This subject affects my generation more than you but if this goes through America will be in debt for my entire life.
 I don't see a plus to this bill please explain your side.

 You wrote: “Obama does nothing for the middle class an we will be paying for others health care.
 This subject affects my generation more than you but if this goes through America will be in debt for my entire life.
 I don’t see a plus to this bill please explain your side.”